Click to skip ahead to these categories:

 Q: How can I learn more about the sanctuary?

-A: Peruse the pages of the website and feel free to contact us with your questions: info@ChimpsNW.org
+A: Peruse the pages of this website and feel free to contact us with your questions: info@ChimpsNW.org

 Q: What do the chimps do at the sanctuary?